 The following remarks were made by the Ipswich Historical Commission chairman John Fiske, on accepting the 2014 Community Service Award from the Ipswich Democratic Town Committee on January 31, 2015: As Chair of the Ipswich Historical Commission, I know how pleased and proud we all are that you […]

 Ipswich got the balance between the community and the individual just about right when it decided to preserve its historic district.

 This article first appeared in the September 2013 Antiques Journal.
 We have a dear friend who has moved three or four times since we’ve known her.
 And each time, she and her husband have bought or built a new house.
 As she said to us once, “I can’t […]

-By Ipswich Historical Commission chairman John Fiske: Ipswich is home to two groundbreaking masterworks of early eighteenth century America, a paneled wall and a pulpit.
+Ipswich is home to two groundbreaking masterworks of early eighteenth century America, a paneled wall and a pulpit.
 Both were made by Abraham Knowlton (1699- 1751), a woodworker who is less well known than he deserves to be.
 William Knowlton, born in England in 1615, was the first of the family to settle […]

 February 17, Wednesday Evening Lecture, 7:30pm Properly Seated: Two Centuries of Chairs in the Ipswich Museum From the Whipples to the Heards, from the Pilgrim settlement to industrial America, chairs trace the history of domestic life in Ipswich and New England.
 Drawing upon examples in the Ipswich Museum’s […]